SK53/indicia-docs/site-building/iform/modules/mobile-auth/setup.rst

 Setting Up
 ==========

-This section deals with the setting up process of the module.
-Since all the functionality is set up on iRecord website, the following information applies only to those who want to install their own system of recording.
+This section deals with setting up the module.
+The following information applies only to website administrators.
+If you are an app developer and this module is being used to allow you to submit records through a website that you do not administer then you do not need to read this.

 .. note:: This documentation covers only Drupal 7.

 Prerequisites
 -------------

-The main and only requirement for setting up Mobile Auth module is the **iForm module** to be installed and configured on your Drupal site.
+The only requirement for setting up the Mobile Auth module is for the **iForm module** to be installed and configured on your Drupal site.